Azure/azure-powershell/src/KeyVault/KeyVault/help/Import-AzKeyVaultSecurityDomain.md

 ```

 ### -ExchangeKey
 Information about the exchange key used to encrypt the security domain data.
-Constructed by Initialize-AzKeyVaultSecurityDomainRecovery.
+Constructed by running Import-AzKeyVaultSecurityDomain with -DownloadExchangeKey.

 ```yaml
 Type: System.String